(Ph.D., University of Chicago)

-Yiching Wu teaches East Asian Studies, modern Chinese history, and anthropology at the University of Toronto.
-An anthropologist trained at the University of Chicago, his research focuses on the history, society, and politics of Mao’s China, in particular during the Cultural Revolution.
-His book, The Cultural Revolution at the Margins: Chinese Socialism in Crisis (Harvard University Press, 2014), was awarded the 2013 President’s Book Award by the Social Science History Association.
-His main scholarly interests include historical anthropology, critical social theory, populism and social protest, modern Chinese history, Chinese socialism and postsocialism, and politics of historical knowledge.
-He is currently working on two book-length projects about China’s late 1960s, on the demobilization of Cultural Revolution mass politics and the contradictory role of Mao during the Cultural Revolution, respectively.
+Yiching Wu teaches East Asian studies, modern Chinese history, and anthropology at the University of Toronto.
+With a training in cultural anthropology at the University of Chicago, his research focuses on the history, society, and politics of Mao’s China, in particular during the Cultural Revolution.
+His book, The Cultural Revolution at the Margins: Chinese Socialism in Crisis (Harvard University Press, 2014), was awarded the President’s Book Award by the Social Science History Association.
+His main scholarly interests include anthropology and history, critical social theory, populism and social protest, socialism and postsocialism, and politics of historical knowledge.
+He is currently working on a book-length project that reexamines the origins and coming of the Cultural Revolution.

 - Ph.D.
 University of Chicago

 - Comparative Modernities in Asia

 - Theorizing Class beyond the “Cultural Turn”

 - Global Asia

 “Oxford Bibliography of the Cultural Revolution,” Oxford Bibliographies of Chinese Studies (Oxford University Press), forthcoming.